Meditation for work

 Where to find more career-boosting meditations

 Headspace has an entire library of meditation content that can help you develop mindfulness, release stress, improve focus, and harness your full mental potential in the workplace.
-There’s a 10-day beginners course on the essentials of meditation — available for free.
+When you’re ready, press play on Headspace’s 10-day beginner’s course on mindfulness basics — available with your membership or free trial.
+Jump into your new practice with the essentials.
 Once you get comfortable with the basics of meditation, the Meditation for Anxiety course may be a no-brainer, particularly if you’re experiencing stress at work.
 And the Meditation for Focus course could also be valuable.